basicallydan/danhough.com/_posts/2015-04-18-nodejs-maintainer.markdown

 Let's revisit our checklist from the beginning.
 How did we check off each of the points?

-✓ How to use it - You've not only written documentation, but examples too.
+✓ **How to use it** -- You've written documentation *and* examples too.
 That should do it!
-✓ That it does what it says it does - The examples should check this off too, if you can write ones which cover the most common use cases.
+✓ **It does what it says it does** -- The examples should cover this, too.
-✓ Whether it's going to be maintained and kept up-to-date - Having a changelog, and responding quickly and usefully to issues and PRs should reassure people.
+✓ **Whether it's going to be maintained and kept up-to-date** -- Having a changelog, and responding quickly and usefully to issues and PRs should reassure people.
-✓ Whether it's reliable enough to use in production - You've told them how to compile and test it, so now your users can figure out how it does what it does.
+✓ **Whether it's reliable enough to use in production** -- You've told them how to compile and test it, so now your users can figure out how it does what it does.
-✓ That is exists - it's published, so if people search for it on npm, they'll find it!
+✓ **That is exists** -- it's published, so if people search for it on npm, they'll find it!

 I hope this has been helpful to some folks out there.
 If you have any more tips to share, leave them in the comments or drop me a line! :smile:

-**Thanks to:** Jon Kelly for his comprehensive and feedback about content and language, and Orlando for his feedback about layout and readability.
+**Thanks to:** Jon Kelly for his comprehensive and feedback about content and language, and [Orlando Kalossakas](https://twitter.com/orliesaurus) for his feedback about layout and readability.